10 Statistics That Prove Interactive Content is the Future of Digital Marketing

 3. One BuzzFeed Quiz Has Been Viewed More Than 22 Million Times

 "What City Should You Actually Live In?" was posted on BuzzFeed in January 2014.
 Since then, it's been viewed more than 22 million times and has been liked on Facebook more than 2.5 million times.
-Users are prompted to answer multiple choice questions and are then given a city based on their answers.
+Users answer multiple-choice questions and then get a city in the result based on their answers.

 4. 51% of Marketers Say Online Calculators Are Most Effective in the "Consideration Stage" of the Sales Cycle